projekt7m/phone-rust/docs/BlockApi.md

 > Vec<models::Block> get_blocks()
 Get the list of all waiting queue blocks

-Get the list of all waiting queue blocks

 ### Parameters

 This endpoint does not need any parameter.